drftpd-ng/drftpd/README.md

 # Online Help

 If you use IRC, connect to EFnet and join #drftpd, #drftpd-develop.
-Alternatively use the forum http://forum.drftpd.org
+Alternatively use the github repository https://github.com/drftpd-ng/drftpd3